Node.js File Metadata: Permissions, Symlinks, Sparse Files, and Special Paths

 console.log(stats.mtimeMs); // last modification (ms)

-console.log(stats.mode); // type + permissionsThe Stats object contains a lot of fields.
-Here's what each one actually means:
+console.log(stats.mode); // type + permissionsThe Stats object contains fields from the underlying filesystem metadata:

 - size - Content length in bytes.
 This is the logical size.
 For regular files, it matches the byte count.
 For symlinks (via lstat), it's the length of the target path string.
-For directories, it's the size of the directory data structure on disk.
-For device files, it's 0.
+For directories, it is filesystem metadata, not a recursive content size.
+Many character devices and virtual files report

 stats.isFile()and friends, or mask with0o777for raw permissions. - uid, gid - Numeric owner and group.
 Map to usernames via

 os.userInfo()or system tools. - nlink - Hard link count.
 How many directory entries point to this inode.
-Regular files start at 1.
-Directories start at 2 (the entry in the parent directory plus the
+Regular files usually start at 1.
+Traditional Unix filesystems often report 2 for an empty directory: the entry in the parent directory plus the

-.entry inside the directory itself). - ino - The inode number.
+.entry inside the directory itself.
+Virtual, network, and FUSE filesystems can report differently. - ino - The inode number.
 Combined with

-dev, this uniquely identifies the file across the entire system. - dev - Device ID of the filesystem containing this file.
+dev, this is the usual identity key for a file on POSIX-like filesystems within a running system.
+Network and virtual filesystems can have caveats. - dev - Device ID of the filesystem containing this file.
 Two files on different mounts have different

 devvalues. - rdev - If this is a device file, the device ID it represents.
 For regular files, 0.